-ESG - The PRO2 reports, beginning with 2022, include a PRO2 for ESG that shows expenditures and can be filtered by plan year and program.
+ESG - The PR02 reports, beginning with 2022, include a PR02 for ESG that shows expenditures and can be filtered by plan year and program.
 Below shows ESG expenditures only.
-ESG-CV expenditures in 2022 totaled \$4,802,157.
+ESG-CV expenditures in 2024 totaled \$3,514,124.

 - HOPWA The PR02 reports, beginning with 2022, include separate HOPWA versions of the PR02 reports that allows for selecting either regular HOPWA or HOPWA-CV.
 The amount below for HOPWA is regular HOPWA only.
 Total drawn for HOPWA-CV is \$191,721. - CDBG The amount on this table is for regular CDBG only and is based on program financial information.
-CDBG-CV expenditures in 2023 totaled \$6,540,839.
-Regular CDBG expenditures for grants totaled \$26,271,968.
+CDBG-CV expenditures in 2024 totaled \$6,237,014.
+Regular CDBG expenditures for grants totaled \$26,271,968. - HOME & NHTF The amounts expended are based on program financial information.